 If you crave solitary retreat away from the noise and rush of your busy lives, Bhutan is easily the destination that will cater all these and more to leave you relaxed, rejuvenated and renewed to go back and take on the toils of everyday life.

-First Day – Arrival at Paro
+Day 1– Arrival at Paro

 Druk Air is the national airline of Bhutan.
 You can board a flight on it, bound for Paro from Bangkok, Kolkata, New Delhi or Kathmandu.